Goiânia accident: Legacy

-The original teletherapy capsule was seized by the Brazilian military as soon as it was discovered, and since then the empty capsule has been on display at the Escola de Instrução Especializada ("School of Specialized Instruction") in Rio de Janeiro as a memento to those who participated in the cleanup of the contaminated area.
+The original teletherapy capsule was taken by the Brazilian Army, and the empty capsule has since been on display at the Escola de Instrução Especializada ("Specialized Instruction School") in Realengo, Rio de Janeiro as a memento to those who participated in the decontamination of the area.

 In 1991, a group of researchers collected blood samples from highly exposed survivors of the incident.
 Subsequent analysis resulted in the publication of numerous scientific articles.

-Much of the radioactive substances were cleared after testing.
-However a gloom hung over the local residents, as they were asked for certificates stating that they were free of radioactivity.
-Also banned products from Goiânia created a public outcry, citing unjust discrimination.
+Many of the radioactive substances were cleared after testing.
+Banned products from Goiânia created a public outcry, citing unjust discrimination.

 The state government of Goiás established the Fundação Leide das Neves Ferreira in February 1988, both to study the extent of contamination of the population as a result of the incident and to render aid to those affected.

 In popular culture

-A 1990 film, Césio 137 – O Pesadelo de Goiânia (Caesium-137 – The Nightmare of Goiânia), a dramatisation of the incident, was made by Roberto Pires.
+The 1990 film, Césio 137 – O Pesadelo de Goiânia (Caesium-137 – The Nightmare of Goiânia), is a Brazilian dramatisation of the incident by Roberto Pires.
 It won several awards at the 1990 Festival de Brasília.
+On his 1992 album Amor y Control, Rubén Blades dedicated the song "El Cilindro" to the Goiânia tragedy.
 Cesium Fallout, a 2024 Hong Kong disaster thriller film, was partially inspired by the Goiânia accident.
 In Liliana Colanzi's short story collection You Glow In The Dark, the eponymous short story is a fictionalized account of the accident.
+On March 18, 2026, Gustavo Lipsztein's Netflix original series Radioactive Emergency was released, telling the story of this case.